17 Time Travel Romance Books You Should Read

 10. The Storm Keeper’s Island (Storm Keeper)

 This was time travel in a way that I had never seen presented before.
-Fionn goes to Arranmore Island, where his grandfather lives and his mother grew up.
-There’s magic sneaked into this island.
+Fionn goes to Arranmore Island, where his grandfather and mother grew up.
+There’s magic sneaking into this island.
 Also, it turns out that his grandfather is the storm keeper, and he stores memories of the island and the people of the island in candles.

 Author: Catherine Doyle